Presenters

 Atsushi Tsukamoto, PhD, MSc

-Atsushi is VP of New Drug Regulatory Affairs (RA) at Daiichi Sankyo.
-He is also Head of Specialty Medicine RA in R&D division, to lead gobal specialty medicine regulatory strategies.
-As Head of Japan New Drug RA, he is responsible for leading new drug RA activities for all projects (RA strategy & operation).
+Atsushi is the Corporate Officer and Head of Therapeutic Area Strategy in Daiichi Sankyo, to manage multiple therapeutic area strategy.
+Prior to that, he was VP of New Drug Regulatory Affairs (RA) at Daiichi Sankyo.
 He has been global project manager for nearly 20 years (in JPN & US) and the head of PM office in Daiichi Sankyo Japan for 3 years.
-He has been an active volunteer to both DIA global and Japan, playing session chair roles in global annual meeting more than 10 times, and was the vice-chair for 13th DIA Japan Annnual Meeting 2016.
+He has been an active volunteer to both DIA global and Japan, playing session chair roles in global annual meeting more than 10 times, and was the vice-chair for 13th DIA Japan Annual Meeting 2016.
 He holds PhD in Drug Development from Kitasato Univ and is the receipent of DIA outstanding award in 2014.

 Nobuko Ushirozawa, RN